 A simple freezer jam recipe that tastes like fresh strawberries because it's a no-cook strawberry freezer jam!
-If we run out of this Easy Strawberry Freezer Jam, I hear about it loud and clear from my family because a plain biscuit is a sad sight at breakfast.
+If we run out of this Easy Strawberry Freezer Jam with Sure-Jell, I hear about it loud and clear from my family because a plain biscuit is a sad sight at breakfast.

 While growing up in Evening Shade, Arkansas, my family used to pick wild strawberries down by the stream near our house to make strawberry freezer jam.
 When my children were small, we would visit the U-Pick farms and pick our own strawberries to make the jam.

 Now, I often just buy the freshest strawberries at the market so I can continue to make the jam every year to take us through the Winter months.

 Freezer jams take less time to make primarily because you are not cooking it down on the stovetop and sealing the jars in a water bath.

 When I was the test kitchen director for Oxmoor House cookbooks, we also produced Weight Watcher's magazine.
 On behalf of the magazine, I was able to travel to Santa Maria, CA to visit their Driscoll brand strawberry fields and processing plant.

 Even the humongous berries were juicy and full of flavor.
 I especially liked eating the creative recipes the chosen chefs prepared using these strawberries.

 I was four months pregnant with my first child on that junket so I may or may not have eaten my weight in strawberries!

 My favorite way to eat Easy Strawberry Freezer Jam is on my 2 Ingredient Biscuits fresh from the oven with butter, of course!
 These are my go-to biscuits not just because they are fail proof, flaky, and tender but because they are only 2 ingredients.